-Generally the assessors did mark this section of the activity accurately.
-The amount of detail provided by candidates on their material varied significantly.
+The amount of detail provided by candidates on their evaluation of their material varied significantly.
 Some produced a few lines whilst others went into tremendous detail.
 When awarding 5-6 marks the evaluation will be detailed and measured both against the effectiveness of the information presented and the effectiveness for the target market.
 Candidates should remember to suggest improvements.
 Again generally assessors did mark this section of the activity accurately.

-- In the planning stage candidates should consider what and to whom they are going to direct their promotional material - They should consider the necessary information needed to make the material effective for that target market - They should consider the language, logos, strap lines they ate going to use to entice the target market to 'buy' into the product/service being promoted.
+- In the planning stage candidates should consider what and to whom they are going to direct their promotional material - They should consider the necessary information needed to make the material effective for that target market - They should consider the language, logos, strap lines they are going to use to entice the target market to 'buy' into the product/service being promoted.
+They should consider what would appeal to the specific market they are trying to attract